mysticthrive/SprintiQ/docs/slack-notification-examples.md

 ### 3. Enhanced User Experience

-- Clickable links to SprintIQ
+- Clickable links to SprintiQ
 - Rich formatting with emojis and markdown
 - Responsive design that works across devices